Skip to main content

 My name is Kathy Mills, Director of Financial Aid, and 2007 graduate of the law school.
 I am here to assist with any questions you might have.

-If you can't find the answers you're looking for on this portal, please make an appointment with my office using the calendar on the right or contact my office any time at lawfinaid@qu.edu or 203-582-3405.
+If you can't find the answers you're looking for on this portal, please make an appointment with my office using the calendar on this page or contact my office any time at lawfinaid@qu.edu or 203-582-3405.

 I look forward to speaking with you and wish you all the best as you begin your law school journey!